hperrin/svelte-material-ui/README.md

 # Installation

 To get started, check out the [installation docs](INSTALL.md) or the [SvelteKit docs](SVELTEKIT.md).
-You'll also need to install the [Svelte preprocessor](https://github.com/sveltejs/svelte-preprocess).

 # Migration

 Upgrading from an old version?
 Be sure to read the [migration doc](MIGRATING.md).

-Upgrading from v2?
-There are **lots** of changes listed in the [upgrade instructions](MIGRATING.md#smui-2---smui-3).
+Upgrading from v5?
+If you're still using the advanced styling method, it's really time to switch to the easy styling method. '/styled' endpoints are no longer provided.
+Check out the [upgrade instructions](MIGRATING.md#smui-5---smui-6).

+Upgrading from v4?
+SMUI v5 requires the [TypeScript preprocessor](https://github.com/sveltejs/svelte-preprocess).
+SMUI v6 does not though, so if you upgrade straight to v6, don't worry.
+Check out the [upgrade instructions](MIGRATING.md#smui-4---smui-5).

 Upgrading from v3?
 SMUI's styling method has been simplified.
 Check out the [upgrade instructions](MIGRATING.md#smui-3---smui-4).

-Upgrading from v4?
-SMUI now requires the [TypeScript preprocessor](https://github.com/sveltejs/svelte-preprocess).
-Check out the [upgrade instructions](MIGRATING.md#smui-4---smui-5).
+Upgrading from v2?
+There are **lots** of changes listed in the [upgrade instructions](MIGRATING.md#smui-2---smui-3).

 # Need Help?

 If you need help using SMUI, join the new [Discord server](https://discord.gg/aFzmkrmg9P).

-# Get Typed!

-I'm super typed to announce, SMUI 5 introduces TypeScript support!
-All the benefits of TypeScript, all the beauty of SMUI!

 # Components